mongodb/specifications/source/retryable-reads/tests/README.rst

 Integration tests will require a running MongoDB cluster with server versions 4.0 or later.

-Tests will require a MongoClient created with options defined in the tests.
-Integration tests will require a running MongoDB cluster with server versions 4.0 or later.

 N.B.
 The spec specifies 3.6 as the minimum server version: however, ``failCommand`` is not supported on 3.6, so for now, testing requires MongoDB 4.0.
 Once `DRIVERS-560`_ is resolved, we will attempt to adapt its live failure